 It is time to consider your PROTECTION under the motto… the more the better!
 Regular street rider gear is fine.
 Nobody else then yourself is responsible for a road rash you may get.
 In case you need to add some gear- once you’ve registered with Superbike-Coach- you’ll have access to great discounts by our sponsors.
 Take advantage of it!:

-- One or two piece leathers or textile gear are acceptable.
-They can be one piece or two piece that zip together- if not- then we also ask to have a back protector.
+- You don’t need to have racing gear necessarily, and of course i can tell you our definition of street riding gear below in an article.
+We accept leather OR textile as long pants and jacket are zip-able.
+If not zip-able, we would ask you to have a back protector, but be aware that the Thunderhill staffs might take you out (this is not on us!).
+Nobody else but you is responsible for the road rash you’re getting.
 However, protectors are required in these areas: shoulders, elbows, and knees.
 Axo USA holds a 40% off discount for our riders on an entire purchase, so check on their safety gear and let us know what you want in sizes and colors.
 Check for recommended Back Protectors with Axo as well

 - Leather street or race boots (ankle covering).
 Cordura hiking boots or some ankle boots are not acceptable.
 Forma Boots USA holds a 20% off discount for our riders.
 Makes it to a no-brainer!